Lily and Fox Review: Are They Better Than Color Street?

 Incoco headquarters is in Clifton, New Jersey and it’s where Color Street and its sister companies are manufactured.
 All products are made in the USA which means a lot to Park because this is where he made his “American dream a reality”.
 You can read all about the company on their website.

 Let’s start with a pricing comparison.
 This is where Lily and Fox really shines.
-As of right now all nails are only $2.99 for a set of 16 nail strips.
+As of right now nail strips are only $2.99 for a set of 16.
 For reals!

 It’s written as a sales price.
 The actual price is listed at $9.99 which is still better than Color Street prices.
 Plus, they have free shipping.